Today, we’re sharing the “say yes” advent calendar!

 - Bake a new Christmas cookie recipe with the littles.

 - Walk, bike, or ride around the neighborhood looking at the Christmas lights wearing jingle bells.

 Use a single hole punch for a simple way to hang each tag.

-Hang the tags on an old door, across the mantel, from a coffee rack, an old picture frame or any place that is easily accessible using jute or ribbon.
+Hang the tags on an old door, across the mantel, from a coffee rack, an old picture frame, or any place that is easily accessible using jute or ribbon.

-I don’t want to get too mushy on you guys but I do think it’s important to remember the holidays can be really tough for people especially if they’ve experienced any kind of loss this year.
+I don’t want to get too mushy on you guys but I do think it’s important to remember the holidays can be really tough for people.
+Especially, if they’ve experienced any kind of loss this year.